Marketing, Sales, Team Blogs

 Adding video to your blogs is another great way to get more traffic to your site.
 Not only is video shared 1200% more than text and links combined, but it also increases your Google search ability if you add video to YouTube and then embed it in your blogs and on your website.
 It also gives you more platforms to share your content!

 Use Video To Teach

 Fitness gives you an amazing opportunity to create how-to videos.
 People who want to learn different techniques and how to work out generally learn from seeing a visual example.

-These videos don’t have to be long — usually 2 or 3 minutes is more than long enough to demonstrate a simple workout move.
+These don’t have to be long — usually 2 or 3 minutes is more than long enough to demonstrate a simple workout move.
 And once you’ve recorded, your options for distribution are practically endless.
-You can build out a whole Tutorials page on your website to house these videos.
+You can build out a whole Tutorials page on your website to house them.
 You can also repurpose them for social media, or you can send them to your members and prospects on your email list.
 More on that later …

 There are endless ways to use video in your marketing.
-These are by far my absolute musts, but using video to help recruit, for pre-roll ads (aka YouTube retargeting), mini shows (like The GSD Show!) and anything else imaginable will only give you more dynamic tools to gather an audience.
+These are by far my absolute musts, but using it to help recruit, for pre-roll ads (aka YouTube retargeting), mini shows (like The GSD Show!) and anything else imaginable will only give you more dynamic tools to gather an audience.

 The No. 1 lesson here is don’t be afraid.
 I was terrified for my first hot flow yoga class.
 But now hot yoga is a lot less scary and I reap the benefits of it.
 So go make video magic, people!